-By listing a spare room in your home to a lodger, you can make up to £7,500 a year tax-free, as per the government’s Rent a Room Scheme.
-The scheme outlines that you can let out as much of your home as you want, with the exemption being automatic if you earn less than the threshold – Jasmine writes about it here in more detail.
+Renting out a spare bedroom can make you up to £7,500 a year tax-free.
+According to the government’s Rent a Room Scheme you can let out as much of your home as you want.
+The only exemption is if you earn less than the threshold – Jasmine writes about it here in more detail.

-Depending on your space and preferences, you’ll need to decide what kind of housemate you’re looking for – could you manage a permanent co-resident, who freely uses common areas like the living room and kitchen, or would you prefer short-term visitors who simply need a pillow to lay their heads on at the end of the day?
+Depending on your space and preferences, you’ll need to decide what kind of housemate you’re after.
+Could you manage a permanent co-resident who freely uses common areas like the living room and kitchen?
+Or would you prefer short-term visitors who simply need a pillow to lay their heads on at the end of the day?

 Advertising your room

-cover the whole of the UK and are ideal platforms for advertising your room for a lodger.
+cover the whole of the UK.
+They’re the perfect platforms for advertising your room for a lodger.

-- Airbnb currently dominates the global market for vacation rentals, and would be a good place to list your spare room for occasional holidaymakers.
+Airbnb currently dominates the global market for vacation rentals.
+It’s a good place to list your spare room for occasional holidaymakers.

 Claiming expenses to save on tax

-If you take hosting on Airbnb seriously you may make more than the £7,500 tax threshold, so you’ll need to look at claiming some expenses to bring that income down, Airbnbhosting have some good ideas for this, namely:
+If you take hosting on Airbnb seriously, you could be looking at making more than the £7,500 tax threshold.
+You’ll then need to look at claiming some expenses to bring that income down.

 - accountants’ fees